Maintenance Management Professional Certification Program

 - Delivered through post-secondary institutions

 - With the bodies of knowledge of leading Maintenance Management and Asset Management professional associations

 - MMP courses are recognized by the Ontario Water / Wastewater Association and the Alberta Environment and Parks Water and Wastewater Operator certification for CEU credits

-- MMP completion qualifies Journeymen Tradespeople for Blue Seal Certification of business competencies through Alberta Apprenticeship and Industry Training and Saskatchewan Apprenticeship and Trade Certification Commission
+- MMP completion qualifies those with Journeyman Certificate, an Occupational Certificate or a recognized trade certificate for Blue Seal Certification of business competencies through Alberta Apprenticeship and Industry Training and Saskatchewan Apprenticeship and Trade Certification Commission

 - Course completion qualifies for Continuing Professional Development for Engineers and Engineering Technologists.
 Consult your provincial engineering or CET association for more information.

 - For a list of employers who have mentioned MMP Certification in their job postings see the "MMP Certification" page